hipe/tmx/tmx/doc/issues.md

 [#010] #wish write a task to update semi-real costs (a bash script loop).
              #depends-on: [#011] update your life to the latest rspec.
-             consume rpsec json-formatted output from the test run one per node and use its elapses seconds. you cannot (should not?) do this in multi-node "process-plans" because of "choking"
+             consume rpsec json-formatted output from the test run one per node and use its elapsed seconds. you cannot (should not?) do this in multi-node "process-plans" because of "choking"